 - Partial Complex Seizures (PCS) is a form of epilepsy when a person can get suicidal and is often misdiagnosed for primary depression

 - Normal pressure hydrocephalus is a brain disease that is most common in elderly people and is accompanied by depression

-- Panic attacks can be psychiatric or result in depression due to physical factors
+- Panic and anxiety attacks can be psychiatric or result in depression due to physical factors

 - Reactive hypoglycemia

 - Allergies such as food allergy to gluten can be a cause of depression

 - Pheochromocytoma is a type of tumors that can cause severe depression

 - Physical, sexual and emotional abuse

 - Unexplained symptoms and undiagnosed illness where depression is a common reaction

 - Certain medications can cause depression as a common side effect